Extending Adversarial Attacks to Produce Adversarial Class Probability Distributions: Validating Our Proposals: Setup and Results

 To thoroughly evaluate our methods, we randomly sampled a set $\bar{\mathcal{X}}$ of 1000 inputs per class from the training set of the Speech Command Dataset, and computed a 2-fold cross-validation, using one half of $\bar{\mathcal{X}}$ as $\mathcal{X}$ and the other half as $\hat{\mathcal{X}}$.
 Moreover, we launched 50 repetitions of the cross-validation process, using in every repetition a different random partition of $\bar{\mathcal{X}}$.
 An additional evaluation of our methods considering different sizes for the set $\mathcal{X}$ will be provided in Appendix \ref{sec:supp_less_train}.

-Finally, the transition matrices will be generated using the four linear programs described in Sections \ref{sec:method1}, \ref{sec:method2}, \ref{sec:method3} and \ref{sec:method4}.
-For Method 1 and Method 2, an upper bound of $\xi=0.01$ will be set for the values in $L$.
-The results will be computed under the following maximum distortion thresholds: ${\epsilon\in \{0.0005, 0.001, 0.0025, 0.005, 0.01, 0.05, 0.1, 0.15 \}}$.
+The transition matrices will be generated using the four linear programs described in Sections \ref{sec:method1}, \ref{sec:method2}, \ref{sec:method3} and \ref{sec:method4}.
+The linear programs are solved using the Python PuLP library \footnote{\url{https://github.com/coin-or/pulp}} and the Coin-or Branch and Cut (CBC) solver \footnote{\url{http://www.coin-or.org/}}.
+For the AM and the UBM, an upper bound of $\xi=0.01$ will be set for the values in $L$.
+For the AM, the UBM and the EWTM, $\gamma_1=\gamma_2=1$ will be set, as well as $\gamma_3=10$ for the UBM, in order to avoid the relaxation of the upper-bounds $r'_{i,j}$.

+In addition, the $\ell_2$ norm of the adversarial perturbation (in the raw audio waveform representation) will be used as the distortion metric $\varphi$.
+The results will be computed under the following maximum distortion thresholds: $\epsilon\in \{0.0005,$ $0.001,$ $0.0025,$ $0.005,$ $0.01,$ $0.05,$ $0.1,$ $0.15 \}$.
+These values were empirically selected in order to evaluate the behavior of our methods depending on how restricted the adversary is, ranging from scenarios where only very few class transitions can be performed (i.e., low values of $\epsilon$), to scenarios where the number of possible transitions is high (i.e., high values of $\epsilon$).

+Finally, our methods will be compared against two baseline methods.
+With the first baseline, for each input $x$, the target class will be selected according to the probabilities defined in the target distribution $\widetilde{\mathcal{P}}(Y)$.
+Notice that, following the introduced methodology, this method can be modeled as a transition matrix $T$ in which all the rows contain the target distribution $\widetilde{P}(Y)$.
+Thus, this method will presumably provide a good approximation of the target distribution, but also fooling rates far from the optimum, as it only focuses on producing the target distribution, with no particular incentive to maximize the fooling rate.
+Hence, we will refer to this baseline as the \textit{Maximum Approximation Baseline} (MAB).

+On the other hand, the second baseline will also follow the same strategy as the MAB, with the difference that, in order to maximize the fooling rate of the attack, the diagonal of $T$ (i.e., the probability of staying in the ground-truth class) will be set to zero, and each row will be normalized accordingly:

+Therefore, this baseline provides a maximum fooling rate, but, presumably, at the expense of producing worse approximations to $\widetilde{\mathcal{P}}(Y)$ than the MAB.
+For this reason, we will refer to this baseline as the \textit{Maximum Fooling Rate Baseline} (MFRB).

+For the purpose of evaluating the baselines under the same conditions as our methods, the normalization described in Equation \eqref{eq:normalization} will be also employed before each attack (see Algorithm \ref{algorithm_general_deepfool}, lines 11-21).
+In this way, sampling a target class that is not reachable from the input $x$ at hand is avoided, which favors the baselines.